IThreeM/ICP-3D-Metaverse/README.md

 ```

 ## Web Space NFT format
-Each space in OIM is stored as an NFT.
+Each space in IThreeM is stored as an NFT.

 For details, please [find the format here](./resources/WebSpaceNftFormat.md) and [Types.mo in PersonalWebSpace_backend](./src/PersonalWebSpace_backend/Types.mo)